June 23: Selfies are the big thing; but as big as this camera?

 The partners made a number of portraits, fashion photographs, artists’ portraits and photographs of individuals from Kraus’ and Hößle’s social circles which they produced in public and private sessions between 1972 and 1978.
 A selection of these vintage prints was shown for the first time in Germany in 2016.

 The camera spent 25 years in mothballs after the direct-positive paper it required for its ‘instant’ prints went out of production.
 “The Imago was a scrap heap, lifeless inside, with no flash, no light, no processor…” says Susanna Kraus, the designer’s daughter, who brought the Imago back to life, though she admits she “had no idea about photography.
 I could not imagine how to bring back the technology.”
-A German actress and artist who studied acting at the Otto-Falkenberg-Schule in Munich and went on to perform nationwide in theatres and in TV series and films she rediscovered the Imago in 2004 and by 2006, had it back in operation after persuading convinced Harman Technology Ltd. (current owners of Ilford), a British photo paper company based in Liverpool, to make the special, large-format positive paper required to operate it.
+A German actress and artist who studied acting at the Otto-Falkenberg-Schule in Munich and went on to perform nationwide in theatres and in TV series and films, she rediscovered the Imago in 2004 and by 2006 and had it back in operation after persuading Harman Technology Ltd., a British photo paper company based in Liverpool (and current owners of Ilford), to make the special, large-format positive paper required to operate it.
 Susanna has since devoted herself to the camera, operating it and promoting it with the assistance of her two sons and a large team of others.

 Ironically, two revivals that were distinctly analogue; the Imago camera and The Impossible Project’s resurrection of Polaroid instant materials, were both the talk of the annual industry showcase Photokina in 2010 where the Imago was on display, amidst the ground-breaking digital product launches including Nikon’s D7000 and Canon’s 120-megapixel CMOS image sensor with an APS-H optical format.